linuscth/Password_Generator/README.md

 ## Setup
-* In the week 3 challenge, I completed iit by spliting the challenge into couple sub-tasks.

 * 1. I define variables on eeach set of possible characters including number set, uppercase letters set, lowercase letter set, and special character set.
 * 2. I placed a lengthQuestion to figure out the length of the needed password.
 * 3. I use an if statement to limit the length of the passsword to be at least 8 characters and no more than 128.